Guide to Business in Spain logo

 1. Aid for exceptional costs incurred by coal businesses:

-This line of aid, envisaged for the period 2019-2025, is directed at mining companies included in the Spanish Plan for the Closure of Uncompetitive Coal Mines in accordance with the aforesaid Decision 2010/787/EU.
+This line of aid, in force for the 2019-2025 period, is directed at mining companies included in the Spanish Plan for the Closure of Uncompetitive Coal Mines in accordance with the aforesaid Decision 2010/787/EU.

 It includes two types of aid: